sktime/sktime/GOVERNANCE.rst

 TensorFlow and Keras, we have `sktime-dl <https://github .com/sktime/sktime-dl>`_.
 For smaller dependencies which are limited to a few files, we encourage to use soft dependencies, which are only required for particular modules, but not for most of sktime's functionality and not for installing sktime.

-If significant issues are not fixed by the maintainer, and no other contributor volunteers to fix the algorithm within 3 months, we will deprecate and remove the algorithm from sktime.
+If significant issues are not fixed by the maintainer, and no other contributor volunteers to fix the algorithm within 3 months, we will deprecate and remove the algorithm from sktime eventually.

 Decision making
 ---------------